 Grills made for an RV are a bit different than other types.

-Because your RV offers more limited space, you will need to decide whether you want a mounted portable grill for camping or a tabletop or standing grill.
+Because your RV offers more limited space, you will need to decide whether you want a mounted portable grill for RV or a tabletop or standing grill.

-The best RV portable grill types will give you the option of multiple mounting types.
+The best portable RV grills will give you the option of multiple mounting types.
 We find it easier to use a tabletop-type grill, and this offers a more straightforward setup than a mounting grill.